-requests for feedback.

-Support Sitting on a technical working group for British Columbia's Renewable and Low Carbon Fuel Requirement Regulation requires fuel suppliers to meet a provincial fuel pool carbon intensity with minor the proposed Clean Fuel Standard, as target through blending incremental renewable fuel or investing in alternative fuels infrastructure.
-Federal and provincial renewable fuel standards generation exceptions well as providing written submissions to mandate blending of ethanol into gasoline, and blending biodiesel into diesel.
-In addition, the federal government has recently proposed implementing a national Clean Fuels Standard, which remains under development
+Focus of legislation Corporate position Details of engagement Proposed legislative solution Carbon tax Support with minor exceptions Sitting on a technical working group for the proposed Clean Fuel Standard, as well as providing written submissions to requests for feedback.
+Set performance standards for carbon intensity of various liquid fuels used in transportation; achieve compliance by fuel switching (such as switching from bunker fuel to diesel or natural gas, and electrification) and using biofuels, then purchasing credits from others who have achieved a carbon intensity better than the standard.
+Clean energy generation Support with minor exceptions Sitting on a technical working group for the proposed Clean Fuel Standard, as well as providing written submissions to requests for feedback.
+British Columbia's Renewable and Low Carbon Fuel Requirement Regulation requires fuel suppliers to meet a provincial fuel pool carbon intensity target through blending incremental renewable fuel or investing in alternative fuels infrastructure.
+Federal and provincial renewable fuel standards mandate blending of ethanol into gasoline, and blending biodiesel into diesel.
+In addition, the federal government has recently proposed implementing a national Clean Fuels Standard, which remains under development.